 LEARN HOW TO SAVE A LIFE FROM SUICIDE

 Become a QPR Gatekeeper

 Suicide can be seen as a journey of increasing hopelessness that starts with an idea and ends with an act.
 Anybody with the right skills can disrupt this journey.
 QPR Gatekeeper training will teach you how to recognize warning signs for suicide, how to approach someone who feels suicidal, and how (and where) to refer that person for help.

 How to Become a Certified Gatekeeper

 Suicide Gatekeeper training is open to all faculty, staff, and students at Texas Tech University.
 It is a one-hour, one time training that you can take every 3 years.
-For the Fall 2020 semester, trainings will be held twice a month via Zoom.
+For the Fall 2021 semester, trainings will be held once a month via Zoom.
 To register for the training email Dr. Amanda Wheeler.

 QPR GATEKEEPER MONTHLY TRANNING DATES FOR FALL 2021: